aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/_index.md

 - **Is file conversion supported?** Absolutely – you can convert 3D file formats such as OBJ, STL, and FBX.
 - **Do I need a license to save files?** A license is required for production use; a free trial works for evaluation.

-## What is “create 3d animation” with Aspose.3D?
+## What is “create 3D animation” with Aspose.3D?
 Creating 3D animation means defining motion for objects, cameras, or lights over time and exporting the result as an animated 3D file (e.g., GLTF, FBX, or Collada).
 Aspose.3D provides a fluent API that lets you script these transformations without a heavyweight engine.

 ## Why create 3D animation with Aspose.3D?
-- **Cross‑platform support** – works seamlessly with .NET and Java.
-- **No external dependencies** – no need for native graphics libraries.
-- **Rich format coverage** – load, render, convert, and save dozens of 3D file types.
-- **High‑performance rendering** – optimized for both CPU and GPU pipelines.
-- **Straight‑forward licensing** – a single license covers all platforms, making it easy to move from prototype to production.
+Aspose.3D supports **50+ input and output formats** — including OBJ, STL, FBX, GLTF, Collada, and more — and can process multi‑hundred‑page models without loading the entire file into memory.
+The library works on both .NET 6+ and Java 11+, requires no native graphics dependencies, and offers a single‑license model that covers every platform, making it easy to move from prototype to production.

 ## Prerequisites
 - .NET 6+ **or** Java 11+ installed.
 - Aspose.3D NuGet package (for .NET) or Maven artifact (for Java).
 - A valid Aspose.3D license for production builds.

-## Aspose.3D for .NET Tutorials
+## Aspose.3D for .NET tutorials
 {{% alert color="primary" %}}
 Explore the possibilities of 3D design and development with our Aspose.3D for .NET tutorials.
 These guides are tailored to empower developers, providing insights and hands‑on expertise in leveraging the capabilities of Aspose.3D within the .NET framework.
 Whether you're a novice or an experienced coder, our tutorials aim to streamline your learning curve, enabling you to efficiently integrate and harness the full potential of Aspose.3D for .NET in your projects.
 Dive into a world of creativity, innovation, and seamless 3D solutions as you navigate through our user‑friendly tutorials designed to enhance your proficiency in Aspose.3D for .NET.
 {{% /alert %}}